 History and Mascot

 Founded in 1996, The Regents College is named in honor of the outstanding citizens who have served on Murray State University’s Board of Regents.
 Our college mascot is the proud and stately Rhino; symbol of strength, determination and dignity.
 The Regents community includes over 1200 people, with a tenured member of the university faculty as College Head.
-At the center of Regents College life is our 10-story residence building, Regents Hall, which accommodates 375 students and houses a computer lab, a small library, laundry and exercise facilities, and two large common areas for classes, social gatherings and other college functions.
+At the center of Regents College life is our 10-story residence building, Regents Hall, which accommodates 375 students.
+Our building boasts its own spacious parking lot, free laundry on odd number floors, a small exercise facility, a projector available to be checked out to students, a ping pong and pool table, a Nintendo Wii, board game shelf, and two large common areas for classes, social gatherings and other college functions.

 The Regents College Coat of Arms

 Our college colors are purple and gray, symbolizing royalty and grandeur.
 The crest includes two regal lions, symbolizing the dignity, force and majesty of Regents College and a chess horse atop the MSU shield, symbolizing our involvement in the ongoing traditions of the university.
 The college motto, Semper Proficiamus, means “We Move Ever Forward.”